 The total tree gains have been most heavily concentrated on America’s eastern coast, where trees have doubled in the last 70 years.
-The eastern shore was home to the most aggressive timber harvests after hit by waves of arriving European settlers in the 17th Century.
+The eastern shore was home to the most aggressive timber harvests after being hit by waves of arriving European colonizers in the 17th Century.

-Pioneers did not reach the West Coast until much later, and so the economy of the West–particularly the Northwest–continues to rely more heavily on the Timber industry, meaning that our numbers over here in Oregon have been less impressive than our East Coast friends.
+Colonizers did not reach the West Coast until much later, and so the economy of the West–particularly the Northwest–continues to rely more heavily on the Timber industry, meaning that our numbers over here in Oregon have been less impressive than the East Coast.
 They have had more time to transition away from a timber economy.

 Rise of National Forests